Kansas Registered Agent Requirements

 Get Started

-Visit our enrollment page to set up your resident agent service.
+Visit our enrollment page to set up your registered agent service.
 If you're forming a new entity, list us on your formation documents.
-If you're switching agents, we'll guide you through filing the change form with the Kansas Secretary of State.
-The state charges a $20 filing fee for agent changes ($30 online or $35 by paper for for-profit entities, $20 for nonprofits).
+If you're switching agents, we'll guide you through filing Form ROA with the Kansas Secretary of State; the state charges $30 for online filing or $35 on paper (not-for-profit corporations pay $20).

 Have questions?
 Check our FAQ or contact us at support@ksregisteredagent.org.